Jimjule/ContactManagerJava/README.md

 ## Contributing

-- Feel free to contribute by opening a pull request on GitHub
+- Feel free to contribute by creating a new branch and opening a pull request on GitHub

 ## Changelog